jonas205/jlibc/docs/jc_log.md

 They print out their message using the `printf` formatting rules, include some helpful information and add some color, to easily find errors / warnings.

+You can also call 'jc_prefix(log_level)' to just print out the fancy prefix (without a newline) and then use printf to format your strings.

 `die` also stops the program and indicates that an error has occurred.

 If you want to override any of these macros you can override their long versions.